 Note: On SEDAR, the 2004 Technical Report is available under Company Documents for bcMetals Corporation.
-The 2010 Technical Report is under Company Document for Imperial Metals.
+The 2010 and 2011 Technical Reports are under Company Document for Imperial Metals..

-The technical staff of Imperial Metals Corporation wrote this report, with Raj Anand, Stephen Robertson and Greg Gillstrom as lead authors.
+The technical staff of Imperial Metals Corporation wrote this report, with Greg Gillstrom, Raj Anand, and Stephen Robertson as lead authors.
 This report is also based on major contributions from the consultants listed below.

-- Merit Consultants International Inc. Project capital costs - > Swallow Services Ltd. Updating the financial model - > AMEC Earth and Environmental (AMEC E&E) -- Geotechnical Investigation and detailed design for the Tailings Storage Facilities, and water management plan - ➤ Clearwater Consultants Ltd. (CCL) Updating precipitation estimates - ➤ Landmark Consultants Design and construction management for the temporary access road and preliminary engineering for the permanent access road. - > SRK Consultants Metal Leaching and ARD Management
+- > Merit Consultants International Inc. Project capital costs - Swallow Services Ltd. Updating the financial model - AMEC Earth and Environmental (AMEC E&E) -- Geotechnical Investigation and detailed design for the Tailings Storage Facilities, and water management plan - Clearwater Consultants Ltd. (CCL) Updating precipitation estimates - Landmark Consultants Design and construction management for the temporary access road and preliminary engineering for the permanent access road. - SRK Consultants Metal Leaching and ARD Management assembly of this report.
+Greg is designated a 'Qualified Person' for Red Chris project and is responsible for this report in accordance with National Instrument 43-101.